 The Whole is Greater than the Sum of Its Parts

-That's the perfect metaphor for the Society of Behavioral Medicine, a multidisciplinary, non-profit organization founded in 1978.
+That's the perfect metaphor for the Society of Behavioral Medicine (SBM), a multidisciplinary, non-profit organization founded in 1978.
 Each part, each discipline, can stand alone.
-But together - when nursing, psychology, medicine and public health form an interdisciplinary team - new perspectives emerge on human behavior, health and illness.
-When you join SBM, you contribute to that unique multidisciplinary team, and your disciplinary experience and expertise is an essential part of the Whole.
-SBM has created the premiere scientific forum for more than 2,200 behavioral and biomedical researchers and clinicians to study the interactions of behavior, physiological and biochemical states, and morbidity and mortality.
-SBM provides the many disciplines represented with an interactive network for: education and collaboration on common research; and clinical and public policy concerns related to prevention, diagnosis and treatment, rehabilitation, and health promotion.
+But together—when nursing, psychology, medicine, and public health form an interdisciplinary team—new perspectives emerge on human behavior, health, and illness.
+When you join SBM, you contribute to that unique multidisciplinary team, and your disciplinary experience and expertise is an essential part of the whole.
+SBM has created the premiere scientific forum for more than 2,200 behavioral and biomedical researchers and clinicians to study the interactions of behavioral, physiological, and biochemical states, and morbidity and mortality.
+SBM provides the many disciplines represented with an interactive network for education and collaboration on common research; and clinical and public policy concerns related to prevention, diagnosis and treatment, rehabilitation, and health promotion.

 Better health through behavior change.